What is an index fund?

 Do you want your money to work smartly, without having to buy and sell index funds yourself?
 Then let Vive invest your money.
 We put your money to work by:

-- Tailoring an investment strategy
+- A customized investment strategy

-- Keep track of all your investments 24/7
+- Monitor all your investments 24/7